 The Reservation Air Code (RAC) was approved by the Southern Ute Indian Tribe/State of Colorado Environmental Commission (Commission) on November 12, 2008, and became effective on the March 2, 2012 approval date of the Southern Ute Indian Tribe’s Part 70 operating permit program.

 On November 14, 2012, the Commission approved RAC Article II, Part 2 and Part 3 to incorporate certain New Source Performance Standards and National Emission Standards for Hazardous Air Pollutants.
 On July 8, 2013, the EPA approved delegation to the Southern Ute Tribe to implement and enforce New Source Performance Standards and National Emission Standards for Hazardous Air Pollutants as a direct final rule.
 This rule became effective on September 6, 2013.

-The Southern Ute Indian Tribe Air Quality Program prepares emissions inventories for point and non-point sources of air emissions within the Reservation boundaries.
-Comprehensive inventories of emissions from all quantifiable point and non-point sources are completed every three years and inventories of Title V point source emissions are completed annually.
-The most recent comprehensive emissions inventories are available below.
+The Southern Ute Indian Tribe Air Quality Program prepares emissions inventories for air emission sources within the Reservation boundaries.
+Comprehensive inventories of emissions from all quantifiable point, nonpoint sources, mobile, and fire events are completed every three years and inventories of large point source emissions are completed annually.

 Contact Air Quality for more information.